 BESIX has joined forces with Dura Vermeer, RebelValley and John Laing Investments Limited.
 The consortium is responsible for:

 - the design of the new, wider A6;

 - the renovation of the existing road, widening by two additional lanes in each direction, and revamping of the surrounding infrastructure;

 - maintenance for 20 years after project completion.

-An absolute priority for this busy traffic axis is to limit inconvenience during the works.
-To do that, we will first renovate the existing lanes, which can then be used to maximum capacity during the construction of the additional lanes.
-Some of the work will be done at night to minimize traffic disruption.
+An absolute priority for this busy traffic axis was to limit inconvenience during the works.
+To do that, the Group first renovated the existing lanes, which was followed by the construction of the additional lanes.
+Some of the work was done at night to minimize traffic disruption.